-When we issue you with the Account and Access Facility, you have access to any eligible Deposit account.
+When we issue you with the Central West Credit Union Account and Access Facility, you have access to the On Call Savings Account.
 You can then activate other accounts as needed.
 Please first check the Summary of Accounts & Availability of Access Facilities brochure for the different account types available, any special conditions for opening, and the features and benefits of each account type.